Ghana Steps Up Climate Prosperity Efforts

 He said, as the host of the CVF Presidency, the country would work towards increasing the number of members over the next two years as well as the expansion the Forum’s portfolio.

-He said the CVF represent 1.5 million people worldwide and is made up of 55 members from Asia, Africa and the Caribbean, Latin America and the middle east and the pacific.
+He said the CVF represent 1.5 million people worldwide and is made up of 55 members from Asia, Africa and the Caribbean, Latin America, the Middle East and the Pacific.

-The midlives, along with 10 other countries found the CVF in Male in November 2009.
+The Maldives, along with 10 other countries, founded the CVF in Male in November 2009.

 Head of Programme at CVF, Mathew McKinnon, said the forum had helped put the vulnerable countries at forefront of climate response, including pushing for 1.5 degrees goals in the Paris Agreement.